nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, ArtBuddy will discard all data and start with an empty data file at the next run.
 </div>

+### Further notes on command parameters
+* When passing in dates in ArtBuddy as command parameters, they should be formatted in YYYY-MM-DD format.
+    * This means that if you want to specify '4th October 2022' as a date command parameter, it should be formatted and passed into ArtBuddy as '2022-10-04'.

+* Something cool about ArtBuddy is that command parameters can be specified in any order!
+    * This means that if the command specifies `n/NAME p/PHONE_NUMBER`, ArtBuddy will also understand the input `p/PHONE_NUMBER n/NAME`.

+* Also, if a parameter is expected only once in the command, but you specified it multiple times, ArtBuddy will only listen to the last occurrence of the parameter.
+    * So, if you specify <code>p/<em>12341234</em> p/<em>56785678</em></code>, only <code>p/<em>56785678</em></code> will be taken.

+* In addition, if you specify command parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`), ArtBuddy simply ignore these extra parameters.
+    * Meaning that the command <code>help <em>123</em></code>, will be interpreted as `help`.

 ### Limitations with file paths in CLI
 Due to file path naming and the command format, specifying a folder with a folder name that ends with a **'n', 'd', 'f', or 'p'** would lead to an ambiguous command.